AccessibilityRG/HelsinkiRegionTravelTimeMatrix2015/codes/README.md

 Producing the Helsinki Region Travel CO2 Matrix 2015 included several __analysis / processing steps__ that are represented here.

-In these calculations CSC Taito and cPouta computing clusters were used to make the computing intensive work.
+In these calculations CSC Taito and cPouta computing clusters were used to make the computing intensive work (steps 1-3).
 Documentation **how to set up the Taito and Pouta environments** and **instructions how to run the calculations** can be read from here:

    - __Taito__ - [configurations & instructions for MetropAccess-Reititin](Taito/)
    - __Pouta__ - [configurations & instructions for MetropAccess-Digiroad tool](Pouta/)

+Steps 4-5 were done on a local computer with 16GB of RAM, using Python and PostgSQL 9.4 / PostGIS 2.1.

 ## 1. Calculations by Walking